-By James Florence, Diamond Certified Program Reporter
+By James Florence, Senior Writer

-Q: What’s your favorite opera?
+Q: What are your favorite sports teams?

-Q: What’s your favorite local restaurant?
+Q: What’s your favorite thing to eat for breakfast?

 A: I’m actually not a big breakfast eater—I usually just grab an apple and a cup of coffee on my way out the door.